Approximation hierarchies for copositive cone over symmetric cone and their comparison: Preliminaries

 In this study, we focused only on the case in which $\mathbb{K}$ is a symmetric cone, which is a pointed closed convex cone.
-In this case, the consequence of Corollary~\ref{cor:CPCOP_dual} is applicable to $\COP^{n,m}(\mathbb{K})$ and $\CP^{n,m}(\mathbb{K})$.
+In this case, Corollary~\ref{cor:CPCOP_dual} is applicable to $\COP^{n,m}(\mathbb{K})$ and $\CP^{n,m}(\mathbb{K})$.